Connect to Context Handler with SAML 2.0

 3. Click the arrow down on the Swap certificate button and then in the Contained certificates section click Change container type

-4. Then click on the primary certificate, then write the password and upload the .P12 OCES certificate
+4. Then click on the primary certificate, then write the password and upload the .P12 or .PFX OCES3 certificate

 It is subsequently possible to add a secondary certificate and to swap between the primary and secondary certificates.

-You need to configure the OCES certificate before following this configuration.
+You need to configure the OCES3 certificate before following this guide.

-1 - Start by creating an SAML 2.0 up-party in FoxIDs Control Client
+1 - Start by creating an SAML 2.0 authentication method in FoxIDs Control Client

-2. Click Create up-party and then SMAL 2.0
+2. Click Create authentication method and then SAML 2.0

 3. Add the name